Twitter suspends journalists who wrote about owner Elon Musk

 Binder said a message he received while trying to access his Twitter account showed that his suspension was permanent.
 But Musk later suggested the penalty would last a week in response to a question about his suspension of former ESPN and MSNBC host Keith Olbermann.

 Late Thursday, Musk briefly joined a Twitter Spaces conference chat hosted by journalist Kate Notopoulos of Buzzfeed.
-Musk stood by the suspensions saying, “You doxx, you get suspended, end of story.”
+He reiterated his claims that the journalists Twitter banned were “doxxing” him when they were reporting on the jet tracking accounts being banned.

-He abruptly left the conversation and a short time later, Twitter Spaces seemed to grow unstable and then went offline.
+“There is not special treatment for journalists,” Musk said, after being asked by the Post’s Drew Harwell if he had a connection between the stalking incident and posting of real-time information.

-Some of the journalists who had been suspended, and also the creator of the Elon Jet Twitter account, were on the Spaces call with Musk despite the suspension of their Twitter accounts due to what appears to be a technical quirk.
+“You dox, you get suspended, end of story,” he added, before abruptly signing out.
+The Spaces ended abruptly shortly after 9 p.m.
+Pacific time.

-Musk later tweeted that “We’re fixing a Legacy Bug” and that the service should be up and running again Friday.
+“Sorry it appears the Space cut out, screen went suddenly blank on my end and everyone got booted,” host Notopoulos tweeted at 9:14 p.m.
+Pacific.

-Steve Herman of Voice of America, one of the reporters who was suspended, said he assumes he was banned “because I was tweeting about other journalists being suspended for tweeting about accounts being booted that had linked to the Elon Jet feed.”
+Another suspended reporter, Steve Herman of Voice of America, said he assumes he was banned “because I was tweeting about other journalists being suspended for tweeting about accounts being booted that had linked to the Elon Jet feed.”

 The suspensions come as Musk makes major changes to content moderation on Twitter.
 He has tried, through the release of selected company documents dubbed as “The Twitter Files,” to claim the platform suppressed right-wing voices under its previous leaders.